alexispurslane/embryo-engine/README.md

   than others, in which case it would be desirable for those entities which finished early to be able to move on from that step and work on other steps while the late ones are on the last one.
-This is impossible in a classic ECS system.
+This is impossible in a classic ECS system, which essentially requires a scatter/gather structure with a sync point between each behavior, with at best a few unrelated systems running at the same time.
+This is precisely the sort of design that Unreal had that causes it to struggle to make use of modern multicore CPUs.
 Likewise, passing information back and forth between threads in a classic ECS structure is difficult.
-Thus I borrowed a concept from Erlang: message-passing and Actor-oriented multithreading[^3], and a system from Naughty Dog called fibers[^4].
-In this model, there is a pool of operating system threads, one per core, and jobs or "fibers" in Naughty Dog's terminology, are generated for any processing that needs to be done that can be done in parallel, including actor behavior, and pushed onto a job stack which the threads then pull from whenever they're finished any previous jobs and begin working on.
+Thus I borrowed a concept from Erlang: message-passing and Actor-oriented programming[^3], and a system from Naughty Dog called fibers[^4].
+In this model, there is a pool of operating system threads, one per core, and jobs (or "fibers") that thread through one complete pipeline task that needs to be performed in order are generated for any processing that needs to be done that can be done in parallel, including actor behavior, and pushed onto a job stack which the threads then pull from whenever they're finished any previous jobs and begin working on.
 Specifically, in this case, all the behavioral